Top Pick for

 Portable solar panel for phones

 The BigBlue 28W SunPower Solar Charger is our pick as the best overall portable solar panel for several reasons.
-It's lightweight and compact, features three USB charging ports, and is reasonably priced when compared to other similar products.
+It's lightweight and compact, features 3 USB charging ports and is reasonably priced compared to similar products.

-It's also picked up a lot of positive feedback from independent reviewers and consumers alike, and boasts an average score of 4.5/5 from almost 3,000 Amazon customer ratings.
-With all these factors in mind, it's well worth considering if you're searching for a practical and versatile portable solar panel.
+It has a lot of positive feedback from independent reviewers and consumers alike, and boasts an average score of 4.5/5 from almost 3,000 Amazon customer ratings.
+With these factors in mind, it's well worth considering if you're searching for a practical and versatile solar panel.

-This model features four SunPower solar panels that convert 21.5-23.5% of solar energy into energy you can use.
-There are three USB ports you can use to charge all those devices you just can't live without, with overcharge protection and short-circuit protection also provided.
+This model features 4 SunPower solar panels that convert 21.5–23.5% of solar energy into energy you can use.
+There are 3 USB ports to charge all those devices you just can't live without, with overcharge protection and short-circuit protection too.

 The panels themselves feature a PET polymer surface to ensure protection against occasional rain, while a cloth flap and rubber cover protect the USB ports from damage.

-This model is highly scored by owners, and professional reviewers give it high praise as well.
+This model is highly scored by owners.
+Professional reviewers give it high praise as well.
 On Amazon, it has an average score of 4.6/5 from more than 1,400 customer ratings.
-Combined with the many convenient features this solar suitcase offers, this ensures that the Renogy is our top pick as the best value portable solar panel.
+With the many convenient features on this solar suitcase, this ensures that the Renogy is our top pick as the best value portable solar panel.

 An adjustable aluminium stand lets you angle the panels just right to take maximum advantage of the available sunshine.
 The heavy-duty handle and latches are designed with durability in mind, and the suitcase's weight of 12kg means it's easy to take with you on the road.